Do Fine-Tuned LLMs Understand Vulnerabilities? An Investigation into the Semantic Trap: Study Design

 \textbf{Motivation and Model Selection.} To adapt LLMs to the specialized domain of software vulnerability detection, prior research has extensively leveraged vulnerability-related datasets for supervised fine-tuning.
 In this study, we incorporate the fine-tuning process into \framework to assess the robustness and adaptability of state-of-the-art LLMs in identifying code vulnerabilities.
 Specifically, we select three of the most prominent open-source model families: Qwen, Llama, and DeepSeek.
 These models are fine-tuned on the training sets of our constructed \DA and \DB to establish a baseline for subsequent evaluation and analysis.

-\textbf{Fine-tuning Framework: ms-swift.} The fine-tuning process is implemented using ms-swift\cite{zhao2024swiftascalablelightweightinfrastructure}, a comprehensive framework for large-scale and multimodal model lifecycle management provided by the ModelScope community.
-As a versatile toolkit, ms-swift supports a wide range of tasks including pre-training, fine-tuning, and human alignment for over 600 text-only and 300 multimodal models (e.g., Qwen-series, Llama-series, and DeepSeek-R1), make our method possible to generalize to other models.
+\textbf{Fine-tuning Framework: ms-swift.} The fine-tuning process is implemented using ms-swift~\cite{zhao2024swiftascalablelightweightinfrastructure}, a comprehensive framework for large-scale and multimodal model lifecycle management provided by the ModelScope community.
 By leveraging ms-swift, we ensure a high-performance and scalable pipeline from model training to quantization and deployment.

-\textbf{Parameter-Efficient Fine-Tuning with LoRA.} To achieve lightweight adaptation while mitigating the risk of catastrophic forgetting, a common issue where full-parameter fine-tuning leads to the loss of pre-trained general knowledge, we employ Low-Rank Adaptation (LoRA)\cite{hu2022lora}, the same fine-tuning method as previous works~\cite{boi2024smart, ma2024combining, du2024generalization}.
+\textbf{Parameter-Efficient Fine-Tuning with LoRA.} To achieve lightweight adaptation while mitigating the risk of catastrophic forgetting, a common issue where full-parameter fine-tuning leads to the loss of pre-trained general knowledge, we employ Low-Rank Adaptation (LoRA)~\cite{hu2022lora}, the same fine-tuning method as previous works~\cite{boi2024smart, ma2024combining, du2024generalization}.
 The core philosophy of LoRA is to freeze the original weights of the Pre-trained Language Model (PLM) and introduce trainable low-rank decomposition matrices as a bypass.
 Given a pre-trained weight matrix $W_0\in\mathbb{R}^{d\times k}$, its update during fine-tuning is represented as:

 where $B\in\mathbb{R}^{d\times r}$ and $A\in\mathbb{R}^{r\times k}$ are the low-rank matrices, with the rank $r\ll\min(d,k)$.
 This approach significantly reduces the number of trainable parameters, thereby decreasing the computational overhead and memory footprint.